 Some of these objectives can be achieved more easily and quickly than others.

-Updated cryptographic module (Timescale: future feature release)
+Updated cryptographic module (Timescale: Next feature release - after 1.1.1)

 - Manage all newly submitted issues in a timely manner.
 An initial classification occurs within two weeks.
 (Timescale: Now)

 - Reduce over time the existing issues backlog.
 This may include the mass closure of very old tickets, such as those raised before the release of any currently supported version.
 (Timescale: Ongoing)

 - All new public API will be documented (Timescale: Now).

 - Provide improved documentation for all of the public SSL APIs (excluding deprecated APIs) (Timescale: Within one year).

 - 67% coverage as measured by Coveralls (Timescale: Within one year).

 - Significantly improved TLS protocol-level testing (Timescale: Next feature release).